 Do I need to pay a separate park entry fee?

 No, the park entry fee has been incorporated into the charge for walking the trail.

 Where do I collect my walking pass, map and trail guide?

-Your walking pass will be provided on registration at the Flinders Chase National Park Visitor Centre.
+Your walking pass, map and trail guide will be provided on registration at the Flinders Chase National Park Visitor Centre or can be posted to you on request.
 It is strongly recommended that you check-in no later than 1.00pm on the day of your departure to ensure you make the Cup Gum campsite at Snake Lagoon before nightfall.

 What is the process for checking in to the trail?

 On arrival at the Flinders Chase Visitor Centre you will be welcomed by our staff and provided with your walking pass, map and trail guide.
 You will then be shown a short safety video.
 Once the video is complete you are ready to start the walk.
 Before you head out you may want to indulge in a final hot drink or snack from the Chase Café.

 What level of walking experience do I need?